kivy/kivy/doc/sources/guide/lang.rst

             text: "repeating the same thing over and over in a comp = fail"
         MyBigButt:

-This class, created just by the declaration of this rule, inherit from the Button class and allow to change default values and to create bindings for all its instances, without adding any new code on the Python side.
+This class, created just by the declaration of this rule, inherits from the Button class and allows us to change default values and create bindings for all its instances without adding any new code on the Python side.

 Re-using styles in multiple widgets
 -----------------------------------